AdobeDocs/certification.en/help/certifications/aa/aa-m-architect.md

 If you have a minimum 3-4 years of experience designing Adobe Analytics architecture, data layer specifications, and tag management, as well as a basic understanding of JavaScript code.

-Additionally, if you're responsible for translating business requirements into tracking specifications and Adobe Analytics variables, and you're familiar with the following technologies and environments:
+Additionally, you're responsible for translating business requirements into tracking specifications and Adobe Analytics variables, and you're familiar with the following technologies and environments:

 * Web Analytics Applications
 * Adobe Experience Cloud